Radio Buyer Education For Long Range Two Way Radios, Rentals & More

-There are a lot of rules and regulations governing short- and long-range radio two way radios and their communications and as an authorized Motorola two-way radio dealer in New York, it is our duty to keep our customers educated on these rules.
+There are a lot of rules and regulations governing short- and long-range radio two way radios and their communications and as an authorized Motorola two-way radio dealer in New York, it is our duty to keep radio buyers educated on these rules.

 One thing you should know is whether or not you’re buying a radio, or getting a two-way radio rental from an authorized manufacturer’s dealer.
 If you’re buying from an unauthorized dealer, you should know that most manufacturers do not warranty products sold by these types of dealers.
 Motorola radio sales, and walkie talkie rentals at Altech that are covered under warranty, are sent back at no additional charge.

 Not all Motorola two-way radio dealers are created equal; you want to make sure you’re buying from a trusted Motorola authorized two-way radio dealer.
 We have an extensive inventory of Motorola digital police radios for sale, and a staff of experts that you can trust.

 Grey market radios are manufactured out of the United States and are sold in the US illegally.
 Federal Communications Commission (FCC) approved devices will have an FCC label on them.
 People who are caught using non-approved or counterfeit electronics devices may be subject to a large fine and in some cases, imprisonment.
 Read the official FCC statement here.